apple/swift-distributed-actors/SECURITY.md

 ### Private Disclosure Process

-The Distributed Actors core team asks that known and suspected vulnerabilities be privately and responsibly disclosed by emailing [sswg-security-reports@forums.swift.org](mailto:sswg-security-reports@forums.swift.org) with the [details usually included with bug reports][issue-template].
+The Swift Distributed Actors core team asks that known and suspected vulnerabilities be privately and responsibly disclosed by emailing [sswg-security-reports@forums.swift.org](mailto:sswg-security-reports@forums.swift.org) with the [details usually included with bug reports][issue-template].